nkmjm/fMRI_Narrative_movie/README.md

 # fMRI_Narrative_movie
 Here, we provide code to help investigate brain representations related to cognitive functions involved in narrative understanding.<br>
-The code follows the analytical procedures outlined in the following paper, and we offer three types of demonstrations for the analyses.<br>
+This code follows the analytical procedures outlined in the following paper.
+We have prepared three types of demonstrations related to this analysis.<br>
 Hiroto Q. Yamaguchi, Naoko Koide-Majima, Rieko Kubo, Tomoya Nakai, Shinji Nishimoto<br>
 "Multi-Annotation fMRI Dataset from Extensive Drama and Film Viewing for Perceptual and Cognitive Research."<br>
 [URL](xxx)